Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Drain the Cucumbers after 7 Days

 It is now time to drain and discard the salted water.
 Be careful, the crock is heavy!
-I have found the best to drain them is to use a slotted spoon or skimmer to dip out all the cucumbers and place them into a large bowl.
+I have found the best way to drain them is to use a slotted spoon or skimmer to dip out all the cucumbers and place them into a large bowl.
 Then pour out the water.

 14-Day Sweet Pickles